 Substantial business transaction.
-A "substantial business transaction" is (1) a lease of or license to use real property for a term of more than seven days, regardless of the rental rate, or (2) a contract, sale, or other transaction (or series of transactions in any calendar year) in which funds, goods, or services valued at more than \$10,000 are exchanged.
+A "substantial business transaction" is (1) a lease of or license to use real property for a term of more than seven days, regardless of the rental rate; or (2) a contract, sale, or other transaction (or series of transactions in any calendar year) in which funds, goods, or services valued at more than \$10,000 are exchanged.

 Substantial financial interest.
-A "substantial financial interest" consists of (1) ownership of any investment worth more than twenty-five percent (25%) of the valuation of the entity; (2) a position as a guarantor or co-guarantor on a loan to the entity or individual with a principal value of one hundred thousand dollars (\$100,000) or more; or (3) having received compensation or other income from the entity in the amount of twenty-five thousand dollars (\$25,000) or more in the preceding twelve-month period or reasonably expecting to receive such compensation or other income in the coming twelve-month period.
+A "substantial financial interest" consists of (1) ownership of any investment worth more than twenty-five percent (25%) of the valuation of the entity; (2) a position as a lender, guarantor or co-guarantor on a loan to the entity or individual with a principal value of one hundred thousand dollars (\$100,000) or more; or (3) having knowingly received compensation or other income from the entity in the amount of twenty-five thousand dollars (\$25,000) or more in the preceding twelve-month period or reasonably expecting to receive such compensation or other income in the coming twelve-month period.

 Waiver.
 This prohibition may be waived by affirmative, majority vote of the Directors whose investments or relationships are not the basis for the prohibition, with the other Directors not participating in or being present during the discussion and the vote on the issue.
-Such a waiver must include findings that (1) the proposed transaction is in the Trust's best interests and for the Trust's benefit; (2) the proposed transaction is fair and reasonable to the Trust; (3) the Trust cannot obtain a substantially more advantageous transaction with reasonable effort under the circumstances; and (4) the proposed transaction is not the result of the individual's or entity's relationship with a Director of the Trust.
+Such a waiver must include findings that (1) the proposed transaction is in the Trust's best interests and for the Trust's benefit; (2) the proposed transaction is fair and reasonable to the Trust; and (3) the Trust cannot obtain a substantially more advantageous transaction with reasonable effort under the circumstances.